redskyit/dalang/README.md

 A simplified puppeteer for use with puppeteer.
 Includes both an API for use in node, and a scripting language called dalang script.

 # Versions
-0.1.0 alpha (in-development)
+0.1.1 alpha (in-development)

 ## Overview

-dalang abstracts the puppeteer API, allowing you to focus on writing tests.
+dalang abstracts the puppeteer API, allowing the focus to be on writing tests.
 It is a simple yet powerful API and scripting language, designed to take much of the pain out of writing and updating automation and regression tests for web pages.
 Puppeteer is a powerful automation tool for google chrome, but it requires a fair amount of code to do even the simplest things.
 The idea behind dalang and